 Years ago, 2010 to be exact, I started my first website: a blog called Hustler’s Notebook.
 I had no idea where the journey would take me, but it was something I was driven to do.
 Like most websites and blogs, things got off to a very slow start: no traffic, no nothing, just content I wrote during my spare time.
-I kept with it as I found the process rewarding as I was forced to think in a deeper manner as my mission was to help others by sharing my own experiences and approaches to personal and professional development.
+I kept with it because I found the process rewarding–forcing me to think in a deeper manner as my mission was to help others by sharing my own experiences and approaches to personal and professional development.

-One day, probably 4-6 months after starting Hustler’s Notebook, everything changed.
+One day, probably 4-6 months after starting Hustler’s Notebook, things started to change.
 This website went from crickets to having a roaring audience.
-I contribute this to two things: writing from a unique perspective, and engaging with other websites and businesses to get the word out there.
-Before I knew it, I was spending multiple hours per day responding to hundreds and hundreds of comments left here, as well as reading other’s material and contributing to conversations on other websites.
-I developed many associations with other bloggers–a handful, which I’ve remained in contact to some degree even today.
+I contribute this to two things: writing from a unique perspective, and engaging with other websites and businesses to get the word out.
+Before I knew it, I was spending hours responding to hundreds and hundreds of comments.
+I developed many associations with other entrepreneurs, marketers and bloggers–a handful of which I’ve maintained contact.

 During this time, I learned (at a slow paste) how to make updates to this website.
-Every week I’d learn something new to the point where I could do just about anything I wanted.
-Eventually, some of my readers started asking me to help out with the design elements of their website.
+Every week I’d learn something new to the point where I could do just about anything I needed and wanted.
+Eventually, some of my readers started asking me to help out with the design elements of their websites.
 And it was then, in 2011, when I thought of making a business out of it.
 And here today, I’m still running Growth Effect, an agency focussing on consulting, web design and online marketing.
-I also run a Logic Offer a real estate investment firm.
+I also run Logic Offer, a real estate investment firm and ClicksKPI.com, amongst other businesses and services.

-It’s interesting to look back in the past and view the journey in which I now reside.
+It’s interesting to look back in the past and view the journey in hindsight.
 Life is unbelievably good.
-God is unbelievably great.
+God is incredibly great.

 I used to think that the more advanced the degree, the better job, and naturally, the better the pay.
 The reason my attitude has changed is because over the past few years, many of my professional peers have had MBA’s…and I don’t have one.
 So not only do I play at the same park, I’ve done so without the same credential.